AI Slop Encyclopedia: Every Pattern, Every Fix, Every Tool

 6. No Letter-Spacing Adjustment

-AI never adjusts letter-spacing.
-Headings in large sizes benefit from tighter tracking (letter-spacing: -0.02em).
-Small caps and uppercase text need looser tracking (letter-spacing: 0.05em).
-These micro-adjustments are invisible individually but their absence makes the whole page feel unpolished.
+AI never touches tracking.
+Large headings want tighter tracking (letter-spacing: -0.02em); small caps and uppercase want looser (letter-spacing: 0.05em).
+Invisible one by one, but their absence makes the page feel unpolished.

 7. No text-wrap: balance

-CSS now supports text-wrap: balance which prevents awkward short last lines in headings.
+CSS supports text-wrap: balance, which kills awkward short last lines in headings.
 AI never uses it.
-Adding text-wrap: balance to your headings is a one-line fix that improves every page:
+A one-line fix that improves every page:

 h1, h2, h3 {